openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

     data = node.get_data()
 ```

-## Optimize graphs
+## Transform graphs

-nGraph supports a growing number of optimization passes, which can be applied to a graph to increase model execution performance.
-To perform constant folding of subgraphs, you can use the `ConstantFolding` pass.
-To do this, create an optimization pass `Manager`, register the passes you need to execute, and feed an nGraph function to the configured pass manager.
+nGraph supports a growing number of transformation passes, which can be applied to a graph.
+For example, to perform constant folding of applicable subgraphs, you can use the `ConstantFolding` pass.
+To do this, create an optimization pass `Manager`, register the passes you want to execute, and feed an nGraph function to the configured pass manager.

 The following code example illustrates the process: